 Have you been recently dismissed, discriminated against or harassed?
-Are you looking at making a claim but are unsure about how to approach the situation?
-You may need to seek advice and/or representation through a paid agent or lawyer.
-To discuss possible representation or to seek advice regarding your unique circumstances, please give A Whole New Approach a free call on 1800 333 666.
+Unsure what to do but think you would like to make a claim with Fair Work?
+It could be beneficial for you to seek advice and/or representation through a paid agent or lawyer.
+To have a confidential discussion about possible representation or to seek advice regarding your unique circumstances, please give A Whole New Approach a free call on 1800 333 666.

-A representative is a person who acts on a party’s behalf.
+A representative is an individual who acts on a party’s behalf.
 This could be a lawyer, a paid agent, an employee or employer organisation or someone else.
-A Whole New Approach, an independent body of workplace advisors and paid agents, has run and been successful in over 10,000 cases in the Fair Work Commission, Anti-Discrimination Commissions, Boards and Tribunals.
-We draft the claims and applications on your behalf to a Federal Court standard, run the conciliation conferences, run arbitrations and have thousands of decisions published in the various jurisdictions.
-Although we would act as your advocate, we provide even handed advice in regards to the prospects of your case.
-The majority of our cases are run on a no-win, no-fee basis.
-This means we are happy to carry the risk and run your case until you decide you are happy with the resolution.
+A Whole New Approach, an independent body of workplace advisors and paid agents, we have run and been successful in over 10,000 cases in the Fair Work Commission, Anti-Discrimination Commissions, Boards, VCAT and Tribunals.
+We are experienced to draft the claims and applications on your behalf to a Federal Court standard, run the conciliation conferences, run arbitrations and have thousands of decisions published in the various jurisdictions.
+Although we would act as your advocate, we provide realistic advice in regards to the prospects of your case.
+We are so confident in our ability, the majority of our cases are run on a no-win, no-fee basis.
+This means we are happy to carry the risk and run your case until you decide you are satisfied with the resolution.

 When running a dispute or claim in the Fair Work Commission, Anti-Discrimination Commissions, Boards and Tribunals, you have the option of representing yourself or seeking representation through paid agents such as A Whole New Approach.
 The various commissions, boards and tribunals support self-represented individuals but they will not always have your best interests in regards to settling your matter.
 When a claim is brought to these various jurisdictions, their job is to resolve the matter, whether you are happy with the outcome or not.
 This is why representatives, lawyers and paid agents can assist you as they will argue your case to the best of their ability in order to get you the outcome you deserve.